FrogStoneMedia/cla-stock/README.md

     getStockFigures("FB",".stock-fb .curr-price","l");

 ```
-The javaScript above will insert the current price (l) for Facebook (FB) into the element below:
+The JavaScript above will insert the current price (l) for Facebook (FB) into the element below:

 ```html